Quick answer

 -

 Remove the pack and let it rest.
 If the pack was just used hard, wait 30+ minutes before re-inserting.
-Re-inserting a hot pack is the #1 cause of "fake" fault lights.
+A hot pack straight off a circular saw is the single most common reason the DCB115 shows the Hot/Cold Pack Delay pattern.

 -